SFT

 self.global_step = min(self.global_step, num_steps)

-# Save final checkpoint (if checkpointing is enabled)
+# Save final checkpoint (if checkpointing is enabled).
+Skip if the last

 final_step = num_steps